lqhuang/blog/notes/2023-04-20-edge-functions-database-latency.md

     branches and a search-engine built right in.
 Powered by proven technologies such as PostgreSQL and Elasticsearch.
 - MySQL
-  - [PlanetScale](https://planetscale.com/): PlanetScale is the world’s most advanced serverless MySQL platform
+  - [PlanetScale](https://planetscale.com/): PlanetScale is the world's most advanced serverless MySQL platform
 - Firebase
   - [Supabase](https://supabase.com/): The Open Source Firebase Alternative